Most Starfinder Society Scenarios and Quests require the use of a Starfinder Society Character or Starfinder Society Sanctioned Pregen.

 No PC to PC Exchanges

-In Starfinder Society play, you can never permanently transfer items or credits between PCs, but you may allow another PC to borrow items for the duration of an adventure.
-Borrowed items are returned at the end of the scenario in whatever condition they are in at the end of the scenario.
+In Starfinder Society play, you can never permanently transfer items or credits between PCs, but you can lend items to another PC for the duration of an adventure.
+Borrowed items are returned at the end of the adventure in whatever condition they are in at the end of the adventure.
 This means a PC cannot buy, sell, trade, or donate items to another PC.
 This rule does not affect the ability of PCs to pool their credits for group purchases or removing afflictions.

 Applying and Transferring Fusions